Try-colored Heron at Boone Park Flooded Lake Paradise on Street

 Great Blue Heron

-Please click on the thumbnail image to see a slightly larger version of that picture.
+Please click on the thumbnail image to see the slightly larger version of the photo.
 Enjoy!